The Raspberry Pi model 2, 3, or 4 all use a Micro SD Card format along with a few other requirements.

-And of course this applies when it comes to buying a micro SD card for the Raspberry Pi model 2 or 3, each of these things need to be examined.
+And of course this applies when it comes to buying a Micro SD Card for the Raspberry Pi model 2, 3, or 4, each of these things need to be examined.
 So lets take a look at each.

-There are different SD card sizes with a Standard SD card being the largest.
+There are different physical Card sizes with a Standard SD card being the largest.
 The original Raspberry Pi used this size but moved on the to Micro SD card size with the B+ 512 version.

 Class 10 SD cards are used in video equipment since they can transfer data quickly with no buffering.

 A Raspberry Pi basically uses a Micro SD card as a hard drive and to store any information.
 For this reason having a class 10 Micro SD card in your Raspberry Pi is very much recommended.

 There’s also a separate, even faster category called UHS Class 1 (for Ultra High Speed), often both are used.
 If a UHS classification is used than get UHS class 1.

 Since the SD card holds all the information to run a Raspberry Pi, including the operating system to applications, very small SD cards are simply not reasonable.